ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-multiple-clients.md

     ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -L 8449:localhost:8448 -J ubuntu@165.192.135.237 lsfadmin@10.241.0.4
     ```

     Cluster-1 is already utilizing the 8448 locally.
-So, we can use any other port to access the WebService locally, like 8449 and so on.
+So, you can use any other port to access the WebService locally, like 8449 and so on.
     {: note}

 2. Open another terminal and run the command to copy the `cacert.pem` file from the management node to your local system: